Md-Ishmam-Iqbal/mern-auth-practice/README.md

   - In root directory run `npm install`
 - Run the app
   - In root directory run `npm run dev`
-- The app should be working fine
+- The app should be working running on your local machine

 ## For practice